Beaune Bourgogne-franche-comte, France Travel Guide

 Numerous Bistrot, Brasserie, or Auberge establishments balance quality, ambiance, and price.
 They often feature traditional Burgundian fare and French classics.

 Traditional Burgundian cuisine is meat-heavy.
 Modern restaurants show more accommodation.
 For vegetarian, inquire about salads, gratins, or omelets.
-Vegan choices are more challenging; clarify "sans produits laitiers" (without dairy products).
+Vegan choices are more challenging; clarify "sans produits laitiers" (without items made from milk).

 Halal and kosher options are very limited or non-existent in Beaune.